-Index products (Chart 7) practically doubled their share of overall investment in "equity" funds between 1998 and 2005 in the United States, confirming the perception that passive management is an increasingly potent force.
+Index products (Chart 8) practically doubled their share of overall investment in "equity" funds between 1998 and 2005 in the USA, confirming the perception that passive management is an increasingly potent force.
 Their growth may be traced back to the rise in ETFs.
-From almost negligible levels in 1998, ETFs have grown to account for over 5% of the assets managed by equity funds in the United States.
+From almost negligible levels in 1998, ETFs have grown to account for over 5% of the assets managed by equity funds in America.